The Wealthy Thinker

 Your personal finance plan is critical.
 These 7 steps can help you make one and stick to it.

-Having a plan in every area of your life can help you reach your goals – this is especially true with a personal finance plan.
-Creating a financial plan can help you reach financial goals like:
+Having a plan in every area of your life can help you reach your goals – and this is especially true with a personal finance plan.
+Creating one – even a simple one – can help you reach financial goals like:

 • Paying off debt